boazbk/tcs/lec_19_cryptography.md

 Similarly, even for encryption, we often need to ensure security against _active attacks_, and so notions such as non-malleability and [adaptive chosen ciphertext](https://en.wikipedia.org/wiki/Adaptive_chosen-ciphertext_attack) security have been proposed.
 An encryption scheme is only as secure as the secret key, and mechanisms to make sure the key is generated properly, and is protected against refresh or even compromise (i.e., [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy)) have been studied as well.
-Hopefully this lecture provides you with some appreciation for cryptography as an intellectual field, but does not imbue you with a false self of confidence in implementing it.
+Hopefully this chapter provides you with some appreciation for cryptography as an intellectual field, but does not imbue you with a false self of confidence in implementing it.

 ## Magic